 We visited two gardens in our area.
 I’ve written recently in these pages about the difficulties of gardening in this terrain and with our climate.
 The people who created these gardens have surmounted these problems to create delightful and restful spaces, bursting with colour and imagination.

-Among other things, Catherine paints watercolours and makes greetings cards from her own photos.
-She and Des have restored a barn next to their house and turned it into an art gallery.
-This year, they combined opening the gallery with allowing visitors into their wonderful walled garden.
-Catherine’s creativity spills over into her gardening and her art reflects her love of plants.
+The former owner, Catherine, painted watercolours and made greetings cards from her own photos.
+She and her husband restored a barn next to their house and turned it into an art gallery.
+When this post was first written, they combined opening the gallery with allowing visitors into their wonderful walled garden.
+Catherine’s creativity spilled over into her gardening and her art reflected her love of plants.

 My mother, who died a few years ago, would have loved this garden – as indeed I do.
 I would describe it as controlled disorder, but I mean this as a compliment.
 Vegetables rub shoulders with herbs, flowers and shrubs in the borders.
 Every inch of wall is covered with climbing plants, including roses that are a riot of colour.
 A large Pawllonia presides over the garden, but does not dominate.